Skip to main content

 Securing Webhooks

-Once a webhook is created, a signing secret is generated and displayed one time.
+1. Once a webhook is created, a signing secret is generated and displayed one time (you can rotate and request a new secret at any time).

 You may also use an authorization header to verify that the request did, indeed, come from SFTP To Go.
 When properly set, the authorization header is passed through in the Authorization header in the request.
 It should be validated using the authorization mechanism of your choice on through your server.